andris9/docker-wordpress-nginx/README.md

 ### Security issues

-  *  You should block outgoing port 25 in the host machine (you can configure wp-sendmail to use another port).
+  * You should block forwarding outgoing port 25 in the host machine (you can configure wp-sendmail to use another port).
 Helps against trojans that are using port 25 for SMTP
-  * `open_basedir` could be useful but currently is not set as it broke WordPress auto upgrading
+  * `open_basedir` could be useful to use but currently is not set as it broke WordPress auto upgrading, didn't find the issue
   * `allow_url_fopen` is on - setting it off broke WordPress auto upgrade
   * `wp-config.php` should be only owner readable but `www-data` needs to access it too, so file permissions are not changed